 Many of these leaders bring religion into the campaign.

 Should Christians vote?
-The Bible teaches that Christians should follow Jesus' example (Phil 2:5).
+The Bible teaches that Christians should follow Jesus' example (Philippians 2:5).
 So if Jesus was an American citizen, would He vote?
 In countries with parliamentary systems, would He vote for a certain party to get a particular prime minister?

 In the USA, some seem to think that Jesus would vote for members of the Democratic party, because Democrats are perceived by some to be more compassionate than Republicans.
 Others feel certain that Jesus would vote for Republicans because Republicans are perceived by some to be more "pro-life" (anti-abortion) than Democrats.
 Some others, noting hypocrisy in both major parties, feel that Jesus would vote for the candidates offered by the smaller political parties due to their personalities or views on different subjects.